-Inspired by our trip to Denmark at the end of August, I thought I’d put together some ideas to try and capture that Danish hygge feeling.
+Inspired by our trip to Denmark, I’ve put together some ideas to try and capture that Danish hygge feeling.
 Hygge, and Scandinavian decor, are now part of the woodwork in the UK, but I do miss our little base in west Jutland, with its cosy blankets and candles.
 If you’re looking for inspiration, I’ve put together a few items that I’ve spotted to help create a hygge home – and to create a cosy, warm, glow inside.
 It’s good to spread the love: you can never have too many hygge gifts in your stocking, so if you like the look of these, why not buy one for a friend?

 What is hygge?

 What does hygge mean?
 Hygge’s a Danish word.
-Its meaning translates roughly as ‘enjoying the good things in life, with good people around you’; a feeling of ‘cosiness, contentment and well-being’.
+Hygge meaning translates roughly as ‘enjoying the good things in life, with good people around you’; a feeling of ‘cosiness, contentment and well-being’.
 In Denmark, people try to create ‘hyggelig’ interiors and host get-togethers in their homes, to bring some enjoyment into the cold, dark months of the year.
 A hygge home is one where the interior and the people create a sense of warmth and companionship.

 How to pronounce hygge?
 It won’t have the same ring if you don’t say it in a charming Danish accent, but the closest would be ‘hoo-gah’.
-Although a Dane would be wound up no end if you started talking about a ‘hygge candle’, ‘hygge living room’ or ‘hygge bedroom’, cosy interiors, and the widespread use of Scandinavian style in interior design, are the biggest sign that the hygge movement really has taken the UK by storm.
+Although a Dane would be wound up no end if you started talking about a ‘hygge candle’, ‘hygge living room’ or ‘hygge bedroom’, cosy interiors, and the widespread use of Scandinavian style in interior design, are the biggest signs that the Danish hygge movement really has taken the UK by storm.
 This time of year, we’re all about the soft fabrics, indulgent foods and warm, subtle lighting.
 So that’s where we’ll begin.

 Lamps, candles and an open fire all create a soft glow that relaxes the mind and keeps the winter wolves at bay.
 Good lighting always helps set the mood for an evening of conviviality with friends, or a session curled up in a blanket with a compelling book.